Dear Ms. Vicki,

 The people at the law firm are right.
 I have talked to many spouses who have recently divorced.
-Some spent thousands on private detectives to prove infidelity against their partner and the judge was not interested.
+Some spent thousands of dollars on private detectives to prove infidelity against their partner, and the judge was not interested.

 You may be able to work out an alternate arrangement about your military retirement.
 In a divorce settlement, I've seen spouses settle for the house instead of retirement, for example.

 I also can recognize that you want the other man to pay for what he has done.

 This is where I see things a little differently, so please understand.
 Your relationship and commitment was with your wife and not with that soldier.
 Your wife gave him permission; he did not take advantage of her.
 Your wife was a willing participant, and she still is.

 It is hard to accept when people leave us and move on.
 You have every right to have an array of emotions.
 I just don't think going after this man is worth your time.